Visas to Work in the USA

-For UK companies who regularly transfer employees to the US, there is the option to apply for the Blanket L visa, which permits the employer to issue L visa without first filing a petition with USCIS, expediting the process.
+For foreign companies who regularly transfer employees to the US, there is the option to apply for the Blanket L visa, which permits the employer to issue L visa without first filing a petition with USCIS, expediting the process.
 This applies only to companies with three global offices, one of which is a US office which has been operating for at least one year.
 The US office must demonstrate revenues of $25 million or 1000 US employee or 10 individual L-1s filed within the last year.

 It may also be possible as an L-1A visa holder to apply for US permanent residency in the first preference green card category.

-A further US work visa option is the E visa.
+A further US work visa option are the E visas.
 Aimed at entrepreneurs and those wanting to set up business in the US, there are two types of E visa – the E-1 visa and the E-2 visa.

 Among the qualifying criteria, the investor applicants must own at least 50% of the shares in the US company.

 The United Kingdom is a treaty country, therefore UK nationals satisfy the requirement that applicants must hold the nationality of a Treaty Country.

-E-1 Treaty Trader visa: where more than 50% of a UK company’s existing international trade is with the US, its principal investors, executives, or key employees may be able to apply for an E-1 visa
+The E-1 Treaty Trader visa may be available where more than 50% of a UK company’s existing international trade is with the US, its principal investors, executives, or key employees may be able to apply for an E-1 visa

 Under the E-1 visa, you will be permitted to work lawfully in the US but only for the petitioning company ie your sponsor.
 You can travel freely in and out of the US and you can apply to extend your visa with unlimited two-year extensions, provided you maintain your E-1 eligibility.

 You can also bring dependents with you to the US.